pravinyo/open-street-map-route-planner/README.md

   * Windows: recommend using [MinGW](http://www.mingw.org/)
 * IO2D
   * Installation instructions for all operating systems can be found [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md)
+  * Run - `sudo make install` in debug folder to make io2d visible to project
   * This library must be built in a place where CMake `find_package` will be able to find it

 ## Compiling and Running